RocketsLab/laravel-multitenancy-extensions/README.md

 If you can modify this, edit `landlord` configuration section in `multitenancy-extensions` configuration file.

+Optionally you can use `--fresh` flag to drop all tables and migrate.

 ----

 Created by [@jjsquady - Jorge Gonçalves](https://github.com/jjsquady)